charlieberens/tutorease/README.md

 # Question Serving

 _A tool to help independent educators deliver tests and practice questions to students._

-As the name implies this project is built with
+This project is built with

 -   **M**ongoDB
 -   **E**xpress
 -   **R**eact
 -   **N**ode Js

 Prior to this project I was fluent in Javascript but a complete newcomer to Mongo, Express, React, and Node.
-I mainly worked with Vue and Flask for backend.
+I mainly worked with Vue for frontend and Flask for backend.

-This is primarily a project for me to learn new technologies, but it also solves fufills a need I have as a tutor.
+I primarily embarked on this project to learn new technologies, but it also fufills a need I have as a tutor.

-Teachers/Tutors can create problems and assign them to their students.
-Simple as that.